 Another notable thing is that Freedom is an extremely popular vacation destination.
 A significant portion of the population is seasonal.
 During the vacation season, the town experiences a large influx of people who take up residence in second homes they own in the area.
 As the vacation season ends, the population drops again, leaving behind a substantially quieter and smaller town.

-Freedom is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Freedom does not have a public transit system used by locals to get to and from work.

 The most common language spoken in Freedom is English.
 Other important languages spoken here include German/Yiddish and Tagalog.